bike-bill/readyset-gfm/old-docs/README-Readyset.md

 #### What is the scope of this project?

-We will build templates for common software engineering documents inspired by our own exprience.
+We will build templates for common software engineering documents inspired by our own experience.

 #### What are the high-level assumptions or ground rules for the project?